Spay and Neuter For Dogs and Cats A Routine Surgery with Brilliant Benefits Big Rapids, Michigan

 - Male cats and dogs are less likely to mark their territory wherever they feel the need.

-- Female cats will not go into heat, which keeps them from mewling and urinating frequently during the 4 or 5 days they are in heat.
+- Female cats will not go into heat, which keeps them from meowing and urinating frequently during the 4 or 5 days they are in heat.

-- Male dogs are less likely to roam away from home and should have a less aggressive temperament.
-Additionally, neutering decreases their urge to mount other dogs and objects.
+- Male dogs are less likely to roam away from home where they could become injured.
+Additionally, neutering decreases their urge to mount other dogs and objects

 Equally, if not more important, are the medical benefits of sterilization:

-- Spaying reduces the risk of uterine infections and breast tumors in females, particularly if performed before her first heat cycle.
+- Spaying reduces the risk of uterine infections and breast tumors in females, particularly if performed before their first heat cycle.

 - Neutering prevents testicular cancer and reduces the risk of prostate problems in males.